A non-Euclidean story or: how to persist when your geometry doesn't: The Asymptotics of Urist

 ``Indeed.''
 Urist replied. ``And now, why would this be useful?
 In particular in connection with the LQ-condition?''

 ``Oh!
-By the LQ-condition all of those smaller balls will map into sets each containing a small ball of controlled radius, and so for $t$ close enough to $t_0$ all of the images will have mutual intersection point.''
-Exclaimed Erlin.
+By the LQ-condition all of those smaller balls will map into sets each containing a small ball of controlled radius, and so for $t$ close enough to $t_0$ all of the images will have mutual intersection point,'' exclaimed Erlin.

 ``Yes.
-And?''
-Asked Urist, turning towards Alnis.
+And?'' asked Urist, turning towards Alnis.

-``And thus we may find for any $r_0 > 0$ and any $k \in \mathbb{N}$ a point $x = \alpha(t_k^{r_0})$ in the domain such that the multiplicity of $f$ in $B(x,r_0)$ is at least $k$.
+``And thus we may find for any $r_0 > 0$ and any $k \in \mathbb{N}$ a point $x = \alpha(t_k^{r_0})$ in the domain such that the multiplicity of~$f$ in $B(x,r_0)$ is at least $k$.
 But this is absurd.
 Or at least it feels like it should not be possible, right?''
-Alnis replied after a moments thought.
+Alnis replied after a moment's thought.

-``Very good.''
-Urist said smilingly. ``And indeed this unbounded multiplicity is not possible for us.
-It's been a while since we looked at the relevant tehcniques, but some bilipschitz ideas can be extended for LQ-mappings in a weaker form.
+``Very good,'' Urist said smilingly. ``And indeed this unbounded multiplicity is not possible for us.
+It's been a while since we looked at the relevant techniques, but some bilipschitz ideas can be extended for LQ-mappings in a weaker form.
 In particular there is for any radius $R$ a constant $K$ such that the multiplicity of an $L$-LQ-map in $B(x,R)$ is below $K$ for any $x \in X$.''

-The three dwarfs sat in contemplative silence for a while before Urist continued. ``So, any ideas how you would go about proving such a property?''
+The three dwarves sat in contemplative silence for a while before Urist continued. ``So, any ideas how you would go about proving such a property?''

-``Maybe some sort of covering argument?'' said Alnis with a slightly hesitant voice, ``Since the mapping is locally $L$-bilipschitz any point in $B(x,r)$ had a ball-neighbourhood that maps injectively into $Y$, and the mesure is not altered much?
+``Maybe some sort of covering argument?'' said Alnis with a slightly hesitant voice. ``Since the mapping is locally $L$-bi\-lip\-schitz any point in $B(x,r)$ had a ball-neighbourhood that maps injectively into $Y$, and the measure is not altered much?
 This would take care of the local behaviour at least.''

 ``That's about it on the local side.
-You need to connect it to the more large scale behavior of the map, but the LQ-condition is your friend here.'' replied Urist, ``It was not completely obvious, and we'll go through it with more detail tomorrow, but for now let us pretend we know it holds.''
+You need to connect it to the more large scale behavior of the map, but the LQ-condition is your friend here,'' replied Urist. ``It was not completely obvious, and we'll go through it with more detail tomorrow, but for now let us pretend we know it holds.''

-``So thus we know that for a path in $Y$, the lifting procedure can be started, the lift cannot drop into a pit, and whenever it terminates it can be restarted if we are not finished already.''
-Alnis stated.
+``So thus we know that for a path in $Y$, the lifting procedure can be started, the lift cannot drop into a pit, and whenever it terminates it can be restarted if we are not finished already,'' Alnis stated.

-``That we indeed now know, and so any path can now be lifted.''
-Urist said, leaning back on his comfy granite chair with a content smile on his lips.
+``That we indeed now know, and so any path can now be lifted,'' Urist said, leaning back on his comfy granite chair with a content smile on his lips.